phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/php_lifecycle.rst

 Request Post termination: PRSHUTDOWN()
 --------------------------------------

 This hook is rarely used.
-It is called after ``RSHUTDOWN()``, but some additional engine code hash run in-between.
+It is called after ``RSHUTDOWN()``, but some additional engine code runs in-between.

 Especially, in Post-RSHUTDOWN: